Okay, your year-end fundraising blitz is over. Now what? Do not simply take the money and run — consider nonprofit gratitude.

 - None of this could happen without you.

-Also include the info they need for tax purposes, but put this at the bottom below your signature.
+Also, include the info they need for tax purposes, but put this at the bottom below your signature.

-- Total amount given in calendar year.
+- The total amount given in calendar year.

 - Dates and amounts of each donation.